o-jasper/o-jasper-ethereum-scripts/transaction-firewall/doc/post.md

 The approach is to have statements that gather data into variables.
 Firstly, the transaction and contract information.
 Then in the second stage, transactions information from the contract, and post-run contract info.
+The second stage is not allowed to change state, all calculations using state have to be done beforehand, this is to force clarity in the claims.

 This information is put together into boolean logic statements, each with a name, which classify, by the statements being true/false.